kagailawrence/modarflor/README.md

-#  ModarFlor - Floor Decoration Company Web Application
+#  ModaFlor - Floor Decoration Company Web Application

 A complete full-stack web application for a floor decoration company built with Next.js 15, TypeScript, and PostgreSQL.